 Your child may need assistance learning to pronounce words clearly as he or she gets older.
 Our goal is perfect speech for every child.

 The palate, or roof of the mouth, is essential for talking and eating.
 We've developed a highly-effective procedure called "buccal flap" surgery, which uses tissue from the inside of the cheek to repair these clefts.
-Contact our children's oral cleft team for more information.
+It allows us to completely form the new palate to each child's structure.

 For children with simple cleft lip or palate, traditional surgical repair is all that's needed to successfully restore the smile and symmetry.